California’s Line Fire Flares Under High Temperatures, Makes Run up Santa Ana River

 According to the U.S. Forest Service, the second area with active fire activity was the Bear and Siberia creek drainages.
 Crews were able to put in a fire break in that area.

-“This area has been a challenge due to the extremely steep terrain,” the U.S. Forest Service wrote in an update on Sunday.
+“This area has been a challenge due to the extremely steep terrain,” the U.S. Forest Service wrote in an update on Sept.
+29.

 San Bernardino County Sheriff’s Department and fire investigators arrested Justin Wayne Halstenberg, 34, of Norco, on Sept.
-10 on suspicion of starting the Line Fire in the area of Baseline Road and Aplin Street in Highland.
+10 on suspicion of starting the Line fire in the area of Baseline Road and Aplin Street in Highland.

-Based on evidence received in the investigation, the district attorney said his office believed the defendant attempted to ignite multiple fires within an hour.
+Based on evidence received in the investigation, the district attorney said his office believed that the defendant attempted to ignite multiple fires within an hour.

 Southern California is expected to get even hotter weather this week.

-According to the National Weather Service, San Bernardino County was forecasted to see a 99-degree high temperature on Monday, spiking to 104 degrees on Tuesday and 105 degrees on Wednesday.
+According to the National Weather Service, San Bernardino County was forecasted to see a 99-degree high temperature on Sept.
+30, spiking to 104 degrees on Oct.
+1 and 105 degrees on Oct.
+2.

 A firefighter from the Riverside County Fire Department puts out a hot spot in a home that burned in the Airport fire in El Cariso Village near Lake Elsinore, Calif., on Sept.
 11, 2024. {Zoë Meyers/AFP via Getty Images)